-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and any accumulated impairment losses, being their fair value at the date of the acquisition less subsequent accumulated amortisation and any accumulated impairment losses.
+Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and any accumulated impairment losses.
 Amortisation for intangible assets with finite useful lives is recognised on a straight-line basis over their estimated useful lives.
 The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.